 When we realize everything is energy, just all in different states and forms, that all structures can be re-imagined and its walls shifted, that is when we realize change is possible; the current system in place can be re-organized.
 It can be more fluid.
 Hierarchical power structures can be re-arranged.
-Our system can be just and based on a just exchange of energy and inclusion where everyone participates and holds equal stakes.
+Our system can be just and based on a just exchange of energy where everyone participates and holds stakes.
 I hope to keep sharing my realizations of what reality is/could be through the way I share my practice and activate my audiences to this alternative perception of the world.

 Nothing is, everything moves and shifts and we all hold power to what direction.

 "through re-discovery of the three dimensional body and and re-imagination of how we connect our jointal functions in motion the body becomes a sight for possibilities, through which we can challenge the status quo" - mesihovic